Indigenous Veterans' Virtual Ceremony30 May 2020

 Nothing we do now can change the past.
 But through the Indigenous Veterans’ Ceremony, RSL Queensland aims to recognise the invaluable contribution of our indigenous service people to Australia’s Defence Force, both past and present.

-Honouring our indigenous service people
+Thank you for Honouring our indigenous service people